Aerocatia/halopc-revised/README.md

 This project does not set out to make changes that affect the playstyle or atmosphere of the game.
 Instead the goal is to fix bugs that occurred during the Halo PC porting process.

+## Difference from Halo CE "Refined"
+Unlike the Refined tagset, this tagset release does not use workarounds or hacks to try and imitate the visuals of the Xbox version on Halo PC's buggy engine, instead this release fixes bugs with the Halo PC content while mostly keeping within the intended tag features of Halo PC (see requirements below).

+This allows these tags to be a drop-in replacment for other tags that expect the original tags released by Gearbox.
+As a result this tagset keeps the Halo PC `shader_transparent_chicago` shaders that stand-in for the lack of `shader_transparent_generic` support.

+## Requirements
 This tagset requires a mod like [Chimera](https://github.com/SnowyMouse/chimera) to work correctly.
 The following non-stock features are needed for full support: